honestbleeps/Reddit-Enhancement-Suite/README.md

 RES is suite of modules to enhance your Reddit browsing experience.

-For general RES documentation, see the [Reddit Enhancement Suite Wiki](http://redditenhancementsuite.com:8080/wiki/)
+For general documentation, see the [Reddit Enhancement Suite Wiki](http://redditenhancementsuite.com:8080/wiki/).

 ### Introduction